radareorg/r2con/2018/ctf/russia.md

 ### Step 3: Find the flag

-The easy way - looking for something that looks like a flag, but applying different flagmasks.
+The easy way - looking for something that looks like a flag by applying different flagmasks.

 $ `strings ctf_challenge.elf.ext|grep -E "^[^_]+_[^_]+_[^_]+_.*"`

 This gives 109 strings one of which is "you_win_the_day_wooooooot".
 Try to submit the flag.
 It doesn't work.